-1) To appreciate that evaporation is a valuable phenomenon in our lives and its understanding can help us in several situations.
+1) To appreciate that evaporation is an important phenomenon in our lives and its understanding can help us in several situations.

-- 2) To get an evidence for mass conservation during evaporation and thus for gases having mass. - 3) To understand evaporation at molecular level. - 4) To get an evidence for evaporative cooling, and indirectly gaining competence. - 5) To understand that rate of evaporation is different for different liquids, and changes with surface area of liquid-gas interface.
+- 2) To get an evidence for mass conservation during evaporation and thus for gases having mass. - 3) To understand evaporation at molecular level. - 4) To get an evidence for evaporative cooling, and indirectly gaining competence for using in practical situations. - 5) To understand that rate of evaporation is different for different liquids, and changes with the area of liquid-gas interface (or liquid surface area).